 Birthday Party Ideas

-Insanity Skate Park: In truth, I haven’t had a chance to visit the indoor portion of this venue yet as it just recently had its grand opening.
-We have been taking the kiddos to mini-golf and the batting cages here for a few years, and they are now offering birthday party packages.
+Insanity Skate Park: We have been taking the kiddos to mini-golf and the batting cages here for a few years, and they are now offering birthday party packages.
 Something I am definitely considering for my boys!

 Satisfy Your Sweet Tooth